 These findings seem to suggest that some of the gains in revenues following adoption are coming from business stealing effects from competitors.
-Therefore, we cannot reject with the evidence in Table 10 that adoption has no effect in total welfare.
-To shed light on this matter, we aggregate data at the sector\zip code level and run specifications in first differences in Table 11.
+Therefore, with the evidence in Table 10, we cannot reject that adoption has no effect in total welfare.
+To shed light on this matter, we aggregate data at the sector-zip code level and run specifications in first differences in Table 11.
 Our adoption dummy here takes value 1 if an establishment of a given sector and zip code adopts, and 0 otherwise.
 Therefore, our dummy in first differences in the right-hand side of the specification does not take into account the incidence of the second adopter, third adopter, and so on.
 The findings of our OLS regressions show a positive association between sector-zip code revenues and adoption.
-In particular, column 2 shows an increase of 1.6% in revenues at the sector-zip code level once sector-quarter and sector-zip code fixed effects are introduced in the specification.
-As for our IV strategy, we use the number of other sectors with adopting establishments in the same zip code and the same quarter as instrumental variable.
-Column 3 shows the instrument is positively correlated with adoption.
+In particular, column 2 shows an increase of 1.6% in revenues at the sector-zip code level when introducing sector-quarter and sector-zip code fixed effects in the specification.
+As for our IV strategy, we use the number of other sectors with adopting establishments in the same zip code and the same quarter as IV.
+Column 3 shows the IV is positively correlated with adoption.
 Finally, column 4 shows no statistically significant causal effect of adoption on revenues at the sector and zip code levels.
 This result is consistent with those in Table 10 and shows that the positive impact of adoption on establishment revenues is likely to be caused by business stealing due to the development of a competitive advantage over other close-by competitors, and not due to an increase of overall sales in the adopters' respective local markets.

 Even though we cannot use the findings in Table 11 to conclude that this technology is welfare improving, we must also consider the fact that (by revealed preference) consumers switching from one establishment to another must be enjoying net increases in their utility.
 If so, switching behavior should be an indication of a welfare-improving technology.
-Additionally, our findings also suggest that adopters become more efficient, which translates into lower costs for the same level of revenue and surplus generated.
-If so, welfare gains from widespread technology adoption may come from efficiency gains and not so much from sales and consumer surplus.